tari-labs/tari-university/src/scaling/laser-beam/MainReport.md

 $$

-They collaborate to create $\text{MultiSig}(N)\_{A}$, its Bulletproof range proof, the signature challenge and Alice's potion of the signature.
+They collaborate to create $\text{MultiSig}(N)\_{A}$, its Bulletproof range proof, the signature challenge and Alice's portion of the signature.
 Bob does not share the final kernel and thus keeps his part of the aggregated signature hidden.

 $$